theallseeingeye/rapid-task-old/docs/to_do_list.md

 Security
 --------
-* We need to update the dependencies- There is one with vulnerability risks.
-Github points to a dependency that needs updating.
+* We need to check if the form inputs are exactly sanitized

 Deployment